Last Updated on March 22, 2023 by Jorian

 - For older models, force descaling by holding the brew button.

-- Call Keurig customer service if non of the above things worked.
+- Call Keurig customer service if none of the above things worked.

 Let’s take a closer look at each of these steps below.

-Re-install the water reservoir, plug the machine in, and test it with a new pod.
+- Plug in the machine and test it with a new pod.

 Floater Stuck In Water Reservoir